hyperjumptech/monika/docs/src/pages/quick-start.md

 ## Next Step

-For advanced configuration such as configuring notifications, probes, and alerts, you can find them on the sidebar menu for more details.
+For advanced configuration such as configuring notifications, probes, and alerts, you can find them on the sidebar menu.